softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 ### Motivation
 - Ultimately, the effectiveness of ensembling depends on the dataset, the choice of models, and the specific problem you are trying to solve.
 It's often a good idea to experiment with different combinations and observe how the ensemble performs on validation or test data.
+# What's Literature Review

+- A literature review is a summary of previously published works on a topic.
+It can be a full scholarly paper or a section of a scholarly work
+- Literature reviews are often written as part of a thesis, dissertation, or research paper.
+They can also be common in a research proposal or prospectus.
+- Literature reviews serve multiple purposes, including:
+  - Developing research ideas
+  - Identifying knowledge gaps
+  - Synthesizing new concepts
+  - Identifying new research directions
+  - Elaborating research hypotheses/questions
+  - Developing new theories
+  - Disseminating research findings
+- Literature reviews help researchers establish a theoretical foundation for their own study and provide a context for their research.
+- Literature reviews can also help identify errors to avoid, highlight the strengths, weaknesses, and controversies in the field of study, and identify the subject experts.

 # Algorithm
 ## Random Forest